 National Laboratory on the affected Marshallese.
 While the servicemen on Rongerik Atoll do not fall under the Brookhaven charter, they do obtain limited mention in Brookhaven reports with respect to the consistency of external dose estimates.
 Moreover, the internal dose methodologies for the two groups are perforce similar, as the underlying data are related.
-Consequently, as the current Brookhaven report (Reference 19) provides the best synthesis of earlier work, it affords a sufficient comparison with this analysis.
+Consequently, as the current Brookhaven report (Reference 19) provides a synthesis of earlier work, it affords the best available comparison with this analysis.